cuenlueer/npxpy/README.md

 ## Setup
-- Make sure you have all neccessary Python packages installed mentioned above.
+- Make sure you have all neccessary Python packages mentioned above installed.
 - Install 7-Zip as provided by their official website (Linux-users might already have it by default).
 - Windows only: Add the 7-Zip-directory in your environment variables settings to PATH.
-- Download nanoAPI.py from the repository and make sure your project.py-files can import it.
+- Download `nanoAPI.py` from the repository and make sure your `project.py`-files can import it.

 ## Introduction
 The here provided custom API *nanoAPI* for the **NanoScribe QX** attempts to emulate the logic of its out-of-the-box